10 Months Vegan — Q&A

 Do you miss eating meat?

-Do I miss ordering a Big Mac at McDonalds?
+Do I sometimes miss ordering a Big Mac at McDonalds?
 Or my husband’s rib-eye dinners?
 Heck yeah!
 But no, I don’t miss meat in general.
 Definitely not the sad supermarket chicken, the low-grade beef, the tasteless pork chops, or the lord-knows-whats-innit sausages.
 That’s the whole reason I became vegan in the first place: I didn’t enjoy most types of meat and I didn’t think it was good for me.

 Is it expensive to be vegan?